Optimizing model-agnostic Random Subspace ensembles: Results

 \subsection{MNIST}

 We applied our method to classify images of handwritten digits 5's and 6's.
 The images were taken from the MNIST dataset \cite{mnist} and random noise was added to them to make the task more challenging (Figure~\ref{fig:mnist}).
-We used the image pixels as individual features and we combined PRSB with the following objective function:
+We treated the image pixels as individual features and we used the following objective function within PRS:

 where $W$ and $H$ are respectively the width and height of the image, and $\alpha_{j,k}$ is the selection probability for the pixel in the $j$-row and $k$-th column.
 The second term is a regularization term that enforces sparsity, while the last term penalizes large differences between the $\alpha_{j,k}$ parameters corresponding to neighbouring pixels (Figure~\ref{fig:mnist}).
-Such regularization is known as the {\it fused lasso} \cite{tibshirani05} and allows us to account for the spatial structure of the features.
-As shown on Figure~\ref{fig:mnist}, without any regularization ($\lambda_1=0, \lambda_2=0$), the pixels with the highest feature selection probabilities tend to be spread over the whole digit, while they cluster around the bottom-left of the digit as regularization is increased.
+Such regularization is known as the {\it fused lasso} \cite{tibshirani05} and allows to account for the spatial structure of the features.
+Without any regularization ($\lambda_1=0, \lambda_2=0$), the pixels with strictly positive feature selection probabilities tend to be spread over the whole digit (Figure~\ref{fig:mnist}).
+As regularization is increased, they cluster around the bottom-left of the digit (as expected since this is where 5's and 6's differ in the images) and the prediction performance is improved (Table~\ref{tab:mnist}).
+The highest accuracies are obtained with PRS-tree and GBDT.

-We used a grid-search strategy to tune the values of the hyper-parameters $\lambda_1$ and $\lambda_2$, using as validation set 20\% of the samples of the original training set.
-The resulting misclassification rates of PRSB are higher than GBDT, but equivalent to RF (Table~\ref{tab:mnist}).

-\subsection{Gene Network Inference}
+\subsection{Gene network inference}